-These notes have been prepared for the international summer school on advanced ultrasound imaging in June 2015 at the Technical University of Denmark.
-The notes should be read in conjunction with the notes prepared by Trahey.
+These notes have been prepared for the international summer school on advanced ultrasound imaging in June 2023 at the Technical University of Denmark.
 The intended audience is Ph.D. students working in medical ultrasound.
 A knowledge of general linear acoustics and signal processing is assumed.

 The notes give a linear description of general ultrasound imaging through the use of spatial impulse responses.
 It is shown in Chapter 2 how both the emitted and scattered fields for the pulsed and continuous wave case can be calculated using this approach.
 Chapter 3 gives a brief overview of modern ultrasound imaging and how it is simulated using spatial impulse responses.
 The first two chapters are based on the previous summer school course notes in [2].
-Chapter 4 gives a brief description of both spectral and color flow imaging systems and their modeling and simulation along with the more modern vector velocity systems.
+Chapter 5 gives a brief description of both spectral and color flow imaging systems and their modeling and simulation along with the more modern vector velocity systems.
 This is based on the book chapter in [3].
-A description of synthetic aperture imaging is given in Chapter 5 based on [4].
-The final chapter is on sequential beamforming for synthetic aperture imaging and is based on [5].
+A description of synthetic aperture imaging is given in Chapter 4 based on [4].